isiko1/Milestone_Project_One/README.md

 Download

-The user has the option to download a summary of Article 50 to gain a better understanding of exiting the EU
+The user has the option to download a summary of Article 50 to gain a better understanding of exiting the EU.

 ## Features left to Implement

 There are a multitude of features that can be applied such as links to forums, interactive simulations of before and after scenarios.
 Live chat video links.
-Live update feeds, subscriptions and memembership links to pro and against groups.
-Links to further reading or reasearch
+Live update feeds, subscriptions and membership links to pro and against groups.
+Links to further reading or reasearch.

 ## Technologies used

-HTML
+HTML,
-CSS
+CSS,
-Bootstrap
+Bootstrap,
-Fontawesome
+Fontawesome,

 ## Testing